Skip to content

 Filtering the board

-Use the toggle at the top of the board to control which requests you see:
+Use the All / Mine / My team control at the top of the board to choose which requests you see.
+Each option shows a live count of the requests it matches.

 View What it shows